Everything you need to know about everyone’s favorite fall squash…pumpkins! Different varieties, storage tips, and nutritional info for pumpkin!

-All-in-all, through history and tradition and lattes, pumpkins have established themselves as the quintessential autumn squash of America, so let’s delve on into the world of pumpkins!
+But through history and tradition and lattes, pumpkins have established themselves as the quintessential autumn squash of America, so let’s delve into the world of pumpkins!

 How to Pick the Perfect Pumpkin

-But there are a gazillion variations of pumpkin, each with their own freshness cues and appearances and uses.
+But there are a gazillion variations of pumpkin, each with their own freshness cues, appearances, and uses.
 I’d recommend this site if you’re looking for one in particular.

 How to Store Pumpkins

-Pumpkins enjoy that cool, crisp autumn weather (who doesn’t?), and can be stored up to a year in a dark, cool environment.
-Keep your pumpkins outside somewhere shaded, protecting them from frost and direct sunlight.
+Pumpkins enjoy that cool, crisp autumn weather (who doesn’t?), and can be stored for up to a year in a dark, cool environment.
+It’s best to store your pumpkins outside somewhere shaded, protecting them from frost and direct sunlight.

 How to Cook Pumpkin

-- Bake: Place cut side down and bake at 350 degrees F (175 C) for 1 to 2 hours, or until inside is fork-tender.
-Allow to cool slightly, then scoop out the pumpkin innards with a spoon and toss the rind (or eat the rind if you’re my dad).
+How to Bake Pumpkin: Place cut side down and bake at 350 degrees F (175 C) for about 1 hour, or until inside is fork-tender.
+Allow to cool slightly, then scoop out the pumpkin innards with a spoon and toss out the tough rind.

-- Seeds: Don’t let the seeds go to waste!
-Rinse them off, let them dry, spread them onto a baking sheet and sprinkle them with some salt and a dash of olive oil (Or do what we did with chickpeas on pumpkin seeds!)
-Roast at 275 degrees F (135 C) for 10 to 15 minutes until lightly browned.
+How to Cook Pumpkin Seeds: Don’t let the seeds go to waste!
+Rinse them off, let them dry, spread them onto a baking sheet and sprinkle them with some salt and a dash of olive oil.
+Bake at 275 degrees F (135 C) for 10 to 15 minutes until lightly browned.

 Pumpkin Nutrition Information